Shelah (son of Judah): Biblical narrative

-In the text, God had killed Shelah's two older brothers, Er and Onan.
+According to the book of Genesis, God had killed Shelah's two older brothers, Er and Onan.
 Judah was unwilling to allow Tamar, who had been successively Er's and Onan's wife, to be married to Shelah.
 Judah's concern was that Tamar might be cursed and Shelah might die if married to her.
 So Judah told her to wait until Shelah had grown up.
 When Shelah came of age, Judah neglected to marry him to Tamar.
 In the Book of Chronicles, Shelah is identified as the name of a clan, containing a subclan named Er.